Lucy Hale Forgives David Dobrik For ‘Almost’ Breaking Her Thumb During Teen Choice Awards

 While the YouTuber was technically successful as he did manage to kick the cap off the bottle, what happened next served as a reminder to anyone that this is not a challenge that should be done with someone holding the bottle.
 In addition to knocking the cap off the sunscreen bottle, he also slammed his foot into Hale’s thumb while they were on live television.

 Making things both awkward and humorous Hale could be heard telling her co-host not to kick her in the head before he ended up kicking her in the hand instead.
-David rush toward his co-host to make sure she was alright before the duo seemingly shook it off as they made jokes about him breaking her thumb.
+David rushed toward his co-host to make sure she was alright before the duo seemingly shook it off as they made jokes about him breaking her thumb.

 OMG LUCY’s THUMB IS LIKE BROKE NOW LMAOOOO IM DEAD @DavidDobrik @lucyhale pic.twitter.com/5GaLHsE16W